Get a Closer Look: The Wildcat Trail of Monument Valley

 GPS Coordinates, Parking and Regulations

 Park at the visitor center and walk to the trailhead across from the cabin/campsite check-in.
-The best and most comfortable time to visit is March through early-June and October through September; summer months, due to the excessive heat and lack of shade, can be too hot.
+The best and most comfortable time to visit is March through early-June and September through October; summer months, due to the excessive heat and lack of shade, can be too hot.
+And with proper preparation, winter in Monument Valley can be a unique opportunity.
 Hike the Wildcat Loop Trail any time of day for spectacular views, but try to catch it at sunset if you can; the long shadows and brilliant red hues will not disappoint.

-Entrance fee into the Monument Valley Navajo Tribal Park is $20 per vehicle up to four people with an additional fee of $6 per person over that allowance.
+The is an entrance fee into Monument Valley Navajo Tribal Park per vehicle up to four people with an additional fee per person over that allowance.
 There is no permit or additional fee required to hike the Wildcat Loop Trail.
-Dogs are allowed in the
+Dogs are allowed in the park, but must be leashed at all times.